-Honiana's discussion looked at how the naming and claiming of landscapes "defines who we are as a people living in a land".
-Sharing the many names and stories her iwi gave to the valleys, rivers and mountains of Te Whanganui-a-Tara, and the placement of their pā, kāinga, ngakinga, and urupā, Honiana brings to life a landscape of pre colonial times (see Google map).
+Honiana's discussion looks at how the naming and claiming of landscapes "defines who we are as a people living in a land".
+Sharing the many names and stories her iwi gave to the valleys, rivers and mountains of Te Whanganui-a-Tara, and the placement of their pā, kāinga, ngakinga, and urupā, Honiana brings to life a landscape of pre colonial times.

-Even more disturbing was the injustices and loss of land following the1839 New Zealand Company deed of purchase of the Port Nicholson block, the tenths reserves and land confiscations under the Public Land Act.
+Despite the loss of presence of her iwi in the western side of Te Whanganui-a-Tara, Honiana explained the process of Taunaha (naming a place) signifies a claiming of the site as Tangata Whenua; a claim which has never been broken despite the injustices and loss of land following the1839 New Zealand Company deed of purchase of the Port Nicholson block, the tenths reserves and land confiscations under the native land laws and public works takings.
 This is summarised in the 2003 Waitangi Tribunal report on the Wellington District: Te Whanganui a Tara me ona Takiwa.
 It makes very sober reading.

 Honiana finished by discussing the current revival to reinstate some of her iwi's place names and what this means to her people now and into the future.